 In theory, a heavier helmet should mean better protection, however this has to be balanced with the need for buying one that you actually want to wear on your head.
 Lighter weight helmets still have to meet stringent safety regulations and it is better to buy something you are comfortable in and actually want to wear.

-An injection molded helmet generally weighs slightly more than one made from in molding and is not as fashionable.
-This is really a matter of personal choice.
-In general, a good ski helmet will weigh about a pound and they will be somewhat lighter for children.
+An injection molded helmet generally weighs slightly more than one made from in molding.
+The difference is not usually that noticeable however, but this is really a matter of personal preferance.
+In general, a good ski helmet will weigh about a pound and somewhat lighter for children.

-Ski helmets come in a range of types and designs.
+Ski helmets come in a range of colors and designs.
 It can be tempting to go for a wonderful bold color only to realize later that this limits what you can wear with the helmet.
 Choosing a style you want to be seen in will increase the likelihood you will always wear it.
-Safety is the most important factor when you buy a helmet and it is less tempting to leave it off if you know you look good in it.
+Safety is the most important factor when you buy a helmet but there is no reason you cannot look good at the same time!

 Ski helmets now come in a vast array of colors so bear in mind that you may want the one you own to coordinate with the jackets and other clothing you intend to wear.